 Once you have completed these steps, you will be up and running with outstanding system performance.

 Most existing laptops contain a standard 5400- or 7200-RPM drive that is 9.5mm in height (Figure 1).
-The 600 SSD comes in either 7mm or 5mm z-height (Figure 2: the height from top to bottom of the HDD, or thickness).
-The original bracket for the OEM HDD that you are replacing will almost always be able to fit the new 600 SSD.
-The side mounting holes relative to the interface connector will be the same as the original HDD, thereby ensuring that the new 600 SSD will fit.
+The BarraCuda SSD comes in 7mm z-height (Figure 2).
+These sizes represent the height—or thickness—from top to bottom of the drive.
+The original bracket for the OEM hard drive that you are replacing will almost always be able to fit the new BarraCuda SSD.
+The side mounting holes relative to the interface connector will be the same as the original HDD, thereby ensuring that the new BarraCuda SSD will fit.